 In a world that is reaping the benefits of data-driven policy making, ISBF believes in equipping its students with tools that allow them to clean and analyse data, and use results from these processes to make prudent choices.
 The most important step in this direction is software training.
 An initiative that started with providing training in Microsoft Excel to equip students with the industry-skills has grown in line with the dynamic and growing needs of the sector.

-iLearn was ISBF’s first formal attempt at supporting the challenging transition to an LSE learning experience from first-year students’ existing educational backgrounds, which in our experience has more often than not proven to be a difficult rite of passage.
+iLearn is the ISBF’s initiative at supporting the challenging transition to an LSE learning experience from first-year students’ existing educational backgrounds, which in our experience has more often than not proven to be a difficult rite of passage.

-Comprising the following activities spread out over a 10-week span from September to November, iLearn attempted to make the learning journey meaningful and exciting by bringing alive aspects of it that are often taken for granted or left too late in the year to grapple with.
-The feedback received from the participating students has been highly encouraging, and they emphasised genuine benefit arising out of actively participating in the discussions.
+Comprising the following activities spread out over a 10-week span, iLearn attempts to make the learning journey meaningful and exciting by bringing alive aspects of it that are often taken for granted or left too late in the year to grapple with.

 |Week 1||Expectations of, and as a Student studying the LSE curriculum|